ciesiolka/abc2svg-chisel/README.md

 As it is apparent, HTML and ABC can be mixed in the same html file.
 Both are rendered in the order you defined them.

-You may also have noticed this CSS about SVG elements:
+You may also have noticed this style about SVG elements:
 `        svg { display: block }`

-This permits to have the music on separate vertical areas.
+It puts the lines of music on vertical areas.
-Without this CSS, the music is in-lined as in [this other example][5].
+Without this style, the music is in-lined as in [this other example][5].

 [5]: http://moinejf.free.fr/abcm2ps-doc/dansou-i.html "Tune index example"